YadavGulshan/ocr-bot/README.md

 # Heroku tips.

-1. User must add a key value pair. tg_token = your telegram bot token
+1. User must add a key value pair. <br>
+    tg_token = your telegram bot token

 2. Add some buildpacks to install tesseract and make heroku work with python.<br>